Odd Even Pricing: Using the Power of Psychology to Win More Sales

 As the name suggests, odd prices avoid round numbers and are instead set just below an even price to make it appear lower than it really is.
 They will usually end with .95 or .99 or can also be distinctive numbers like 23 or 7.

-On the other hand, even prices in whole tens, hundreds, thousands etc. convey a premium quality product or service.
-The perception here is that in addition to adding a sense of completeness to your prices, rounded numbers also communicate that you are confident in the value of your product – that it’s worth every cent, so to speak.
+On the other hand, even prices in whole tens, hundreds, thousands, etc. convey a premium quality product or service.
+The perception here is that in addition to adding a sense of completeness to your prices, rounded numbers also communicate that you are confident in the value of your product – that it’s worth every cent.

-Even though there’s no real difference between €19.99 and €20.00, the way in which we perceive them and how they’re framed in our minds is very different.
+Even though there’s no real difference between €19.99 and €20.00, how we perceive them and how they’re framed in our minds is very different.

-Odd even pricing relies heavily on a psychological phenomenon called the ‘left-digit effect’.
-As we read from left to right, we direct a lot of our focus towards the first number that we encounter, with the remaining number being of less importance to us.
+Odd-even pricing relies heavily on a psychological phenomenon called the ‘left-digit effect’.
+As we read from left to right, we direct a lot of our focus toward the first number that we encounter, with the remaining number being of less importance to us.

 This indicates that judgments that we make based on numerical differences are anchored in the leftmost digit, where a consumer may think of €6.98 as ‘around 6 euros’, or consider €395 as ‘three hundred and some euros’.